 The standard advice to go with a large web hosting company for long-term stability is sound.
 Small web hosting companies still disappear without warning, a terrifying situation.
 You will also require different levels of bandwidth and service as your blog grows.

-For minimalist to serious bloggers, we recommend HostGator, which offers several low-priced plans for new and small blogs.
-You can purchase shared hosting for as low as $3.96 per month with a three-year contract, a 20% discount is almost always available and the support is excellent.
+For minimalist to serious bloggers, we recommend SiteGround, which offers several low-priced plans for new and small blogs.
+You can purchase shared hosting for as low as $3.95 per month and the support is excellent.

 Why You Must Start with WordPress